We Tried 5 Methods for Cleaning Tile Grout — and the Winner Was Ridiculously Effective

 Grout is my arch nemesis.
-If I ever have a chance to go groutless, I’d take it in a heartbeat.
+If I ever had a chance to go grout-less, I’d take it in a heartbeat.
 In the meantime, I have four bathrooms (yes, four!) and one kitchen full of grouted tile flooring.
 With an active household (read: a family of seven), the grout — especially in my kitchen — requires regular maintenance to keep up any semblance of clean.

-How I Tested the Methods for Cleaning Grout
+How We Tested the Methods for Cleaning Grout

 The ratings: I ranked each cleaning method on a scale of 1 to 5, with 5 being the best method and 1 being the least effective.
 I factored in how well each worked, ease of use, and the total amount of time it took.